We have to ask ourselves; are cosmetic skin types a combination of myths or chaos? New insights lead to better understanding.

 Measurement of skin-type versus subjective perception

 Figure 2: Investigations of Youn clearly show that T-zone: forehead and nose are more oily than U-zone: cheek and chin.
-That applies for all subjectively assessed skin-types.
+That applies to all subjectively assessed skin types.

-Even this is not sufficient to describe what is found in practical experience, skin-types are broadened for combination skin .
-Combination skin also is an established skin-type, which unfortunately does not help the consumer to choose the right product.
+Even though this is not sufficient to describe what is found in practical experience, skin types are broadened for combination skin .
+Combination skin also is an established skin type, which unfortunately does not help the consumer to choose the right product.